artefactual/archivematica-docs/getting-started/quick-start/quick-start.rst

 Task #1 - Start a standard transfer
 -----------------------------------

 A transfer is any set of one or more files that you decide to process as a group.
 It can come from any storage system to which Archivematica has been connected.
-To start your first transfer, go to the Archivematica transfer dashboard - the main page of either the `sandbox <sandbox.archivematica.org>`_ or your `Archivematica VM <http://10.10.10.20>`_.
+To start your first transfer, go to the Archivematica transfer dashboard - the main page of either the `Archivematica sandbox`_ or your Archivematica VM.
 You can also access the transfer page by clicking on the Transfer tab in your Archivematica instance.

-The transfer process is made up of a series of micro-services, which are in turn made up of jobs.
+The transfer process is made up of a series of microservices, which are in turn made up of jobs.

 .. note::

-   A micro-service is a group of actions that accomplish a specific goal within Archivematica.
-Verifying that your transfer complies with Archivematica's transfer requirements is a micro-service.
+   A microservice is a group of actions that accomplish a specific goal within Archivematica.
+Verifying that your transfer complies with Archivematica's transfer requirements is a microservice.

 .. note::

-   A job is a discrete action within a micro-service.
+   A job is a discrete action within a microservice.
 Moving the contents of your transfer to a processing directory is a job.

-Each micro-service can be expanded if you click on the micro-service name.
-This allows you to see every job that makes up the micro-service.
+Each microservice can be expanded if you click on the microservice name.
+This allows you to see every job that makes up the microservice.
 You can view the command for each job by clicking on the gear icon to the right of each job name which will open a new window that lists the command information.
 Clicking on *Show arguments* will list the exact python command that Archivematica uses to